 - There’s “a first time for everything,” wrote Finnish anaesthetist Kariantti when blood supplies ran out for a heavily-bleeding patient, meaning he needed to take an alternative life-saving approach.

-3. Pretend you’re talking to friends
+3. Pretend you’re talking to (non-MSF) friends

-Imagine you’re chatting about your MSF assignment with your non-MSF friends back home, maybe over a drink.
+Imagine you’re chatting about your MSF assignment with your non-MSF friends back home, maybe over a coffee.
 Chances are you’d avoid overly technical terms, use casual language and help explain any complex ideas… You’d also tell the stories that mean the most to you: the ones that surprise you or move you, the ones that make you laugh.

-The same goes for blog writing, too.
+The same goes for blog writing.

 Writing-as-you-would-talk can make it easier for people with entirely different backgrounds to engage with your story and understand what your MSF experience was like.